-Mondo grass is a low-maintenance plant that is relatively disease-resistant and can grow to be about 6-12 inches tall.
+Mondo grass is a low-maintenance plant that is relatively disease-resistant.
 This ornamental plant is often used as a ground cover or border plant, and its dark foliage provides a nice contrast to other plants in the garden.
-It is generally considered safe for both humans and pets.

 Watering Needs

-The mondo grass is a species that requires minimal watering.
+The black mondo grass requires minimal watering.
 As a drought-tolerant plant, this black Ophiopogon has developed an effective mechanism for storing water in its leaves.
 Oftentimes, people worry about underwatering their plants when they're actually giving them too much water - succulents, in particular, don't thrive well in damp soil which can lead to root problems.

 Remember, if this mondo grass is underwater, its leaves will start to turn brown and dry out.
 If it is overwatered, the roots can start to rot, and the leaves may turn yellow.
 So, it's important to only water them when the soil has dried out.